 The North Face Apex Bionic 2 Jacket works fine around town and for light outdoor activities, but if you’re looking for a lightweight and warm softshell jacket for active shoulder-season or winter use, I’d give it the pass.

 Disclosure: The author purchased this jacket.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches